|2nd Lt. Archibald Beatricia

-He trained at Fort Knox, Kentucky, for nearly a year and then took part in maneuvers in Louisiana.
+He trained at Fort Knox, Kentucky, for nearly a year and then took part in maneuvers in Louisiana from September 1 through 30.
 It was after these maneuvers at Camp Polk that he learned his battalion was being sent overseas.

+On December 1, the tankers were ordered to the perimeter of Clark Airfield to guard against Japanese paratroopers.
+Two members of each tank crew had to remain with the tank at all times and received their meals from food trucks.
 The morning of December 8, 1941, the soldiers were informed of the Japanese attack on Pearl Harbor.
 They were then ordered to take their tanks to the perimeter of the airfield to guard against Japanese paratroopers.

 Around 12:45 in the afternoon, planes approached the airfield.
 At first, the tankers thought that they were American.
 It was only after bombs began exploding that they knew the planes were Japanese.
 Since their tanks had few weapons that could be used against planes, most of the tankers could only take cover and watch the battle.